-• What could it look like for you to take a step of growth in worshiping and celebrating God as an everyday lifestyle?
+• What would it look like for you to take a step of growth in worshiping and celebrating God as an everyday lifestyle?

-Here is a daily Scripture reading plan with some practical suggestions to help you get started in your next step of growth in spiritual rhythms.
-Consider this Scripture reading plan and suggestions this week.
+Below is a daily scripture reading plan with some practical suggestions to help you get started in your next step of growth in spiritual rhythms.
+Use this scripture reading plan and suggestions this week.

-1. Romans 12:1-2-Ask God to guide you to worship in all of life.
+1. Romans 12:1-2-Ask God to guide you to worship in all areas of your life.

-2. Hebrews 13:15-16-Consciously choose to praise God and serve others throughout the day in worship.
+2. Hebrews 13:15-16-Consciously choose to praise God and serve others throughout the day as an act of worship.